exonum/exonum-doc/src/get-started/light-client.md

 a custom data type can be a field of other custom data type without limitation as to the depth of the nested data.

-In view of the above, in the Timestamping demo we start defining the transaction with the `Timestamp` entity itself.
+In view of the above, in the Timestamping Demo we start defining the transaction with the `Timestamp` entity itself.
 Said entity is further applied as a custom type within `CreateTimestamp` transaction schema: